joshdenz/batcHTML2PDF/readme.md

 # batcHTML2PDF

 batcHTML2PDF is a utility for turning a pile of PDF and HTML files into a single merged PDF file.
+It is written using the Electron framework.
 I had a use case for this at work.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/5851874/54564502-54ef2880-49a2-11e9-9661-61e4d681b2eb.png"/>